Public Works Department

 The Department of Public Works can now accept electronic waste.
 There are two options to dispose of your electronic waste.
 The first option is you can purchase a $10 sticker at Town Hall and place the item out on every other Thursday.
 The second option is you can drop your electronic waste at the DPW building on the same dates from 12-2:30 for free.

-Acceptable E-Waste Items Include: Televisions, Computers, Tablets, Laptops, Desktop Printers, and Desktop Faxes
+Acceptable E-Waste Items Include: Televisions, Computers, Tablets, Laptops, Desktop Printers, Monitors, and Desktop Faxes

 BAKER AVE. ( Lafayette St. to Princeton)